shashankms9/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/CloudLabs.AI/LAB[PL-900]_M03Lab03_Model_App.md

     -   Provide **First Name** as `John` and **Last Name** as `Doe`.

-    -   Provide your personal email as **Email**.
-This will be used in a future lab.
+    -   Provide the email id provided with the lab as **Email**.
+This will be used in a future lab.(You can get the Emailid from Lab Environment tab->Username)

     -   Click **Save and Close**.